preciofishbone/OmniaDocsG2/blocks/notification-panel/index.rst

 Notification Panel
 ===========================================

 Several Notification Panels can be created in Omnia Admin, for various notification purposes.
-What's more, Notification Panels can be created for different Business Profiles, for the various needs in Business Profiles.
 See this page for more information: :doc:`Notification Panel settings </admin-settings/business-group-settings/notification-panel/index>`

 Here's an example of a Notification Block as seen by users: